splunk/observability-workshop/docs/apm/hotrod-trouble-timebased.md

 First, we need to know the name of your application environment.
 In this workshop all the environments use your `{==hostname==}-apm-env`

-To find the hostname, check the prompt of you instance, please go to your instance (Multipass or EC2) and run the following command.
+To find the hostname, check the prompt of you instance, please go to your instance and run the following command:

 === "Shell Command"